-How to Clean Floor Tile Grout & Remove Mold
+How to Clean Grout Stains & Remove Mold Stains

-Mold in shower grout is a common problem due to the warm, moist environment in bathrooms, especially when ventilation is poor.
-Mold and mildew can quickly discolor grout, creating unsightly and unhygienic conditions.
-Fortunately, Clorox® Disinfecting Bleach is highly effective for cleaning moldy grout, killing mold, and removing stains.
-Here’s a step-by-step guide on how to get mold off grout, so you don’t have to read between the lines!
+Mold stains in shower grout is a common problem due to the warm, moist environment in bathrooms, especially when ventilation is poor.
+Mold stains and mildew stains can quickly discolor grout, creating unsightly and unhygienic conditions.
+Fortunately, Clorox® Disinfecting Bleach is highly effective for cleaning moldy grout stains.
+Here’s a step-by-step guide on how to get mold stains off grout, so you don’t have to read between the lines!

 More from Clorox experts